-In this tab the user can set the basic properties influencing the look of particular elements of interior design in visualization after the lights are turned on.

-The change of parameters is done by moving the particular slider beside the name of the function.
+In this tab the user can set the basic properties influencing the look of particular elements of interior design in visualization after the lights are turned on - in other words - the final effect of his/her The change of parameters is done by moving the particular slider beside the name of the function.
 (Fig. 175).
 Available properties have been briefly characterized in the table below.